pajakd/kueue/keps/582-preempt-based-on-flavor-order/README.md

   TryNextFlavor FlavorFungibilityPolicy = "TryNextFlavor" )

+type FlavorFungibilityPreference string

+const (
+   AvoidPreemption FlavorFungibilityPreference = "AvoidPreemption" AvoidBorrowing  FlavorFungibilityPreference = "AvoidBorrowing" )

 type FlavorFungibility struct {
   // +kubebuilder:validation:Enum="Borrow,TryNextFlavor"
   WhenCanBorrow FlavorFungibilityPolicy  `json:"whenCanBorrow"`
   // +kubebuilder:validation:Enum="Preempt,TryNextFlavor"
   WhenCanPreempt FlavorFungibilityPolicy `json:"whenCanPreempt"`
+  // PreferredStrategy defines how should the flavor be chosen in case of multiple
+  // options.
+The possible values are:
+  //
+  // - `AvoidPreemption` (default): prefer to allocate in a flavor that does not preempt
+  //    other workloads.
+  // - `AvoidBorrowing`: prefer to allocate in a flavor that uses only the nominal quota
+  //    even if it means preempting other workloads.
+  // +kubebuilder:validation:Enum={AvoidPreemption,AvoidBorrowing}
+  // +kubebuilder:default="AvoidPreemption"
+  PreferredStrategy FlavorFungibilityPreference `json:"preferredStrategy,omitempty"`
 }

 // ClusterQueueSpec defines the desired state of ClusterQueue